HolyCorn-Software/system/system-changes.md

 .

-Updated to the latest version of html-hc with minor UI improvements, and more stability.
+Updated to the latest version of html-hc with UX improvements, and better code completion.